UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 5. Testing and validating the design: gate-level VHDL simulation

-Use the same testbench file from the functional simulation above.
-Run a gate-level simulation in ModelSim.
+Use the same testbench file from the functional simulation.
+Run a gate-level simulation project in ModelSim to observe signal propagation.

 Simulation results (gate-level)